 Canadian Interprofessional Health Collaborative (CIHC) framework

-The McGill IPE curriculum is based on the CIHC National Interprofessional Competency Framework established in 2010 by the Accreditation of Interprofessional Health Education initiative (AIPHE).
-The CIHC National Interprofessional Competency Framework comprises a set of competencies that require the development and integration of attitudes, behaviors, values, and judgments necessary for collaborative practice (CIHC, 2010).
-The six CIHC competency domains are:
+The OIPE’s IPE curriculum is based on evidence-based and best practices in IPE design and implementation.
+The IPE curriculum integrates the IPE competencies from the Canadian Interprofessional Health Collaborative Framework (CIHC, 2010).
+This framework comprises a set of six competency domains that focus on the development and integration of attitudes, behaviors, values, and judgments necessary for collaborative practice.
+These domains are:

 - Role clarification

 - Interprofessional communication

 - Collaborative leadership